Who is required to apply for a bridge permit through the Coast Guard?

 Prepare for the Waterways Management Qualification Test with our comprehensive study materials.
 Master key concepts with interactive quizzes and detailed explanations to ensure success.
 Get ready for your certification exam today!

-The requirement to apply for a bridge permit through the Coast Guard is applicable to any individual, partnership, corporation, or authority that intends to construct or modify a bridge over navigable waters.
-This is essential to ensure that such constructions do not obstruct navigation and that they adhere to safety regulations set forth by maritime law.
+The requirement to apply for a bridge permit through the Coast Guard applies to any individual, partnership, corporation, or authority planning to construct or modify a bridge because the Coast Guard oversees the navigable waters of the United States.
+The primary focus is to ensure that bridge construction and modifications do not hinder navigation, safety, or environmental considerations.

 Subscribe